Katie O'Brien: 2011

-O'Brien kicked off her 2011 season at the ASB Classic in Auckland.
-Her ranking was not high enough for her to be directly accepted into the main draw so she entered the qualifying tournament.
-In the first round, she defeated Emily Fanning of New Zealand, 6–2, 6–2, and in the second round defeated No. 4 seed 7–5, 6–3, but lost to Noppawan Lertcheewakarn and did not win a place in the main draw.
+O'Brien kicked off her 2011 season at the Auckland Open.
+Her ranking was not high enough for her to be directly accepted into the main draw, so she entered the qualifying tournament.
+In the first round, she defeated Emily Fanning of New Zealand, 6–2, 6–2, and in the second round No. 4 seed 7–5, 6–3, but lost to Noppawan Lertcheewakarn and did not win a place in the main draw.

 O'Brien then got a wildcard into the 2011 Wimbledon Championships, where she faced Kimiko Date-Krumm in the first round.
 However, she lost in under an hour, and became the first player eliminated from the main draw in the tournament.
 On 12 August 2011, she announced her retirement at the age of 25.